CSCfi/csc-user-guide/docs/apps/python.md

 Codes can also be edited on your local machine and copied to the supercomputer with [scp](../data/moving/scp.md) or [graphical file transfer tools](../data/moving/graphical_transfer.md).
-You can also [edit Python scripts in Puhti from your local PC](../support/tutorials/remote-dev.md) with some code editors like Visual Studio Code.
+You can also [edit Python scripts in Puhti-rhel7 from your local PC](../support/tutorials/remote-dev.md) with some code editors like Visual Studio Code.